Carlosmcms/ucalifornia-sql-data-science/2. Data Wrangling, Analysis and AB Testing/Course.md

   dsv1069.users
 ```

-Get dates by full date, only the date, only the year
+## Get dates by full date, only the date, only the year.

 ```SQL
 SELECT